 As Bristol is a great mix of both city and country living, there are a large number of great dog walks in Bristol and places where you can be in the countryside.
-I’ll be writing about each of these walks as I discover them, with the first one to be Leigh Woods near Clifton.
+We’ll be writing about each of these walks as we discover them, with the first one to be Leigh Woods near Clifton.

 Why Visit Leigh Woods?

 Offering a number of different walking trails and cycle paths suiting all difficulties, ages and fitness levels, a walk through Leigh Woods ensures everyone has a great time.